'Yellowstone': Cole Hauser Hints at More Beth and Rip Flashbacks in Season 5

 ‘Yellowstone’: Cole Hauser Hints at More Beth and Rip Flashbacks in Season 5

 Beth and Rip are one of the most beloved couples in Yellowstone.
 The pair have a complicated history that stretches back long before the series began.
 Thankfully, Yellowstone fills in some of the blanks with flashbacks to the pair’s childhood.
-In season 5, Cole Hauser stated the series would show Beth and Rip as teens and young adults.
+Cole Hauser stated that season 5 would show Beth and Rip as teens and young adults.

 [Warning: Yellowstone Season 5 premiere spoilers ahead.]